hex007/pifm_server/README.md

 A simple API handling server for PiFM to control Raspberry Pi fm transmission.
 Can be easily extended to serve web pages or to be controlled using buttons connected to GPIO pins for standalone function.

-Since Python has an easily modifiable server, this was easy.
+Since Python has an easily modifiable server, this was easy and helpful.

 Tested with **RaspberryPi v1 model B and Zero**.
 For others just update the pifm binary with a working one and change command line for pifm in player.py